 Organization: Interact for Health

-Presenters Mark Carrozza and Michael Topmiller of HealthLandscape, the developer of OASIS, will discuss the issues of data availability and the barriers that hinder the use of state health information.
+Presenters Mark Carrozza and Michael Topmiller of HealthLandscape, the developer of OASIS, will discuss the issues of data availability and the barriers that hinder the use of local health information.
 They will also demonstrate how to use OASIS to search across surveys for specific topics, explore survey results and conduct basic statistical analyses.

 At the end of this webinar, participants will be able to

-- Identify statewide community health surveys.
+- Identify local community health surveys.

 - Conduct online analysis of local survey data.